How do you select the best male marijuana plant for breeding your own marijuana seeds? Here’s how:

 - To find your best male marijuana plant, look for the plant or plants that most closely resemble the strain you germinated.

 - Other factors for selecting a male marijuana plant come from temporary situations such as a powdery mildew attack.
-Look for the plants that seemed the most naturally resistant to powdery mildew or whatever pest or disease was attacking your garden.
+Look for male plants that seem the most naturally resistant to powdery mildew or whatever pest or disease was attacking your garden.

 One other thing—the book Marijuana Botany by Robert Connell Clarke is a must-have when you select and use the pollen from a male marijuana plant.